ruzannakaramyan/Homework-on-Bass-Model/README.md

 1.Clone this repository.
 2.Open and run HW_Bass Model.rmd in R or RStudio.
 3.Ensure the necessary libraries (ggplot2, nls, etc.) are installed before running the code.

+You can find the PDF output of the code together with the report.